spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 ### 56th Mile
 #### Characterizing Wikipedia Linking Across the Web

 [Common Crawl](https://commoncrawl.org/) maintains a free, open repository of web crawl data that can be used by anyone.
+Using the dataset with 90 million English Wikipedia links spanning 1.68% of Web domains, recent study ([Veselovsky et al, 2025](https://arxiv.org/abs/2505.15837)) reveals three key findings:

+- Wikipedia is most frequently cited by news and science websites for informational purposes, while commercial websites reference it less often.
+- The majority of Wikipedia links appear within the main content rather than in boilerplate or user-generated sections, highlighting their role in structured knowledge presentation.
+- Most links (95%) serve as explanatory references rather than as evidence or attribution, reinforcing Wikipedia’s function as a background knowledge provider.

+**References**

+- Veniamin Veselovsky, Tiziano Piccardi, Ashton Anderson, Robert West, Akhil Arora (2025).
+Web2Wiki: Characterizing Wikipedia Linking Across the Web.	arXiv:2505.15837.
+- Cristian Consonni, David Laniado, Alberto Montresor (2019).
+WikiLinkGraphs: A Complete, Longitudinal and Multi-Language Dataset of the Wikipedia Link Networks. arXiv:1902.04298.

 <br>